OxalisCommunity/oxalis/README.md

 Oxalis consists of 3 components:

-* Oxalis START inbound: an access point implementation which runs in Tomcat.
-The access point receives inbound document using the START protocol and stores them locally.
+* Oxalis START inbound (war): an access point implementation which runs in Tomcat.
+The access point receives inbound documents using the START protocol and stores them locally.
-* Oxalis START outbound: a component which is able to send PEPPOL business documents.
+* Oxalis START outbound (jar): a component which is able to send PEPPOL business documents.
 The component may be incorporated into any system which requires to be able to send documents.
 Documents may be sent with or without SMP lookup to find the remote access point.
-* Oxalis standalone: enables sending of business documents directly from the command line.
-Use START outbound to send documents.
+* Oxalis standalone (main): enables sending of business documents directly from the command line.
+Uses START outbound to send documents.

 To install: